scokobro/professional-identity/profIdent-draft1.md

 <!--1351_14–03  CHIBA QUOTES-->

 > There was a pressing need for journalism education after the war.
-But this does not necessarily mean that students with training in journalism are assured of employment after graduation fm college.
+But this does not necessarily mean that students with training in journalism are assured of employment after graduation from college.
 In the first place, education in journalism is not appreciated by newspaper publishers as an asset to reporters.
 It is true that most of the daily newspaper in the country employ only college graduates but their publishers still hold ...
 'The only place one can learn to be a journalist is in a good newspaper office.'
 They want to train their cub reporters in their own shops to their own liking.
-Hence college graduates could not expect to draw any advantage out of their professional training when they go out of school.
+Hence college graduates could not expect to draw any advantage out of their professional training when they go out of school. [@Chiba:1952 326]
-[@Chiba:1952 326]

 Indeed, outside employment there is little opportunity for potential journalists in Japan to acquire knowledge, skills and experience of their chosen trade. @Splichal:1994 [135] surveyed students in journalistic education in 22 countries in the mid 1990s, they found that 90 per cent of Japanese respondents had no experience of engaging in any sort of journalism before entering their course, the highest proportion of any of the countries surveyed.
 The average rate for all countries was just over 60 per cent.